The Devil is Always in the Details

 Doing the Right Thing for Retail

-To support the channel and technicians, we created a POS kit that included miniature Mike Rowe cut-outs, posters, hats, magnets, counter mats, door pulls and more.
+To support the channel and technicians, we created a POS kit that included miniature Mike Rowe cut-outs, posters, hats, magnets, counter mats, door pulls, and more.
 The message – doing the right thing means making sure you recommend MOOG to your customers.
-We also created a digital assets including web banners, a campaign web page and social posts devoted to the campaign.
+We also created digital assets including web banners, a campaign web page, and social posts devoted to the campaign.
 MOOG social subscribers increased by over 50%.
 Intent to purchase MOOG products increased by over 800%.

 We also created an “I just want my MOOG” promotion, which offered technicians the chance to trade a photo of themselves with a genuine MOOG parts box for an exclusive MOOG hat (some of which were signed by Mike Rowe).

-The original campaign concept was to build a digital campaign that takes place entirely behind the scenes at a fictional commercial shoot – which meant we needed a fictional commercial to pretend to shoot.
-So we worked with Mike on a fun concept and some scripts and it turned out to pretty good.
-So we decided to shoot it as well as lots of behind the scenes content for digital and social.
+The original campaign concept was to build a digital campaign that takes place entirely behind the scenes at a fictional commercial shoot—which meant we needed a fictional commercial to pretend to shoot.
+So we worked with Mike on a fun concept and some scripts and it turned out pretty good.
+So we decided to shoot it as well as lots of behind-the-scenes content for digital and social.
 The campaign had over 128 million impressions while the videos received over 3 million views.